aadamsx/meteor-up-classic/README.md

 You can use an array to deploy to multiple servers at once.

-To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up configurations in separate directories, with each directory containing separate `mupc.json` and `settings.json` files, and the `mupc.json` files' `app` field pointing back to your app's local directory.
+To deploy to *different* environments (e.g. staging, production, etc.), use separate Meteor Up Classic configurations in separate directories, with each directory containing separate `mupc.json` and `settings.json` files, and the `mupc.json` files' `app` field pointing back to your app's local directory.

 #### Custom Meteor Binary

 Sometimes, you might be using `mrt`, or Meteor from a git checkout.
-By default, Meteor Up uses `meteor`.
-You can ask Meteor Up to use the correct binary with the `meteorBinary` option.
+By default, Meteor Up Classic uses `meteor`.
+You can ask Meteor Up Classic to use the correct binary with the `meteorBinary` option.

 ~~~js
 {